Austin’s Arts, Culture, Music and Entertainment

 Cultural Festivals

 Each September, the Eastside Kings Festival takes place in the Rosewood area of East Austin, a location of tradition and cultural legacy for blues and R&B dating to the post-World War II era.
-The music festival focuses on largely unknown African American musicians and works to present, preserve and promote the cultural heritage of African American blues, jazz and gospel.
+The music festival focuses on largely unknown African American musicians and aims to present, preserve and promote the cultural heritage of African American blues, jazz and gospel.

 J.O.I.
 Community Outreach presents a Jump On It week.
 The summertime six-day music conference includes live music performances, workshops, parties and the annual Celebrating Our Culture Parade.